9beach/analyze-sgf/README.en-US.md

 ## Advanced settings

 It takes quite a long time to analyze with KataGo.
-However, in the reviewed SGF, not all informations of KataGo analysis are stored.
+However, in the reviewed SGF, not all pieces of information of KataGo analysis are stored.
 It would be very frustrating if you had to take the time to analyze it again with different settings.
-So `analyze-sgf` has the ability to save and recycle the KataGo analysis data with the `-s` option.
+So `analyze-sgf` can save and recycle the KataGo analysis data with the `-s` option.

 ```console